borismus/lightning/README.md

 Before blog update:

 - Pagespeed
-- Make it possible to comment via HN or twitter.
+- Post describing change
-- Check all assets for posts, make them inline if needed.
+- Better headshot
 - Pack it up into a convenient installation (including inotify, dropbox, etc).

-Before public release:
+Before lightning release:

 - Should there be a git repo clone involved?
 - submit to pypi